-290,565,681 listed options were issued during the year ending 30 June 2022.
-Further details are noted on page 7 of this report.
-No further options have since been issued up to the date of this report.
+290,565,681 listed options exercisable at 2.5 cents and expiring on 30 November 2025 were on issue during the year ending 30 June 2023.
+No further options have been issued during the year ending 30 June 2023 or up to the date of this report.

-Accordingly, at balance date on 30 June 2022 and at the date of this report, no unissued ordinary shares or securities of Bounty Oil & Gas NL or any other entity comprising the consolidated entity were under option.
-No ordinary shares of the company were issued pursuant to exercise of options during the year ending 30 June 2022.
+Accordingly, except as noted above at balance date on 30 June 2023 and at the date of this report, no unissued ordinary shares or securities of Bounty Oil & Gas NL or any other entity comprising the consolidated entity were under option.
+No ordinary shares of the company were issued pursuant to exercise of options during the year ending 30 June 2023.